 Every quarter, the Grind Pretty Box delivers an array of Black- and woman-owned beauty products to your door.
 Founded by celebrity makeup artist Mimi J, the company provides you with an expert-approved lineup of makeup, hair, body, and wellness essentials.

 Previous boxes have included widely known brands such as Black Girl Sunscreen, Curlkalon Hair, and Eden BodyWorks.
 You’ll also be able to test and try emerging brands like Skin Glass by Noorface and PNK Digger.
 The brand’s quarterly boxes are tailored to the season and typically include five to eight deluxe or full-sized products.
-The summer 2020 Grind Pretty Box has a retail value of about $100 and is priced at roughly $25.
+The Grind Pretty subscription Holiday box includes six Lottabody Milk & Honey hair products and is priced at roughly $25 (over $100 retail value).

 In addition to its seasonal boxes, Grind Pretty often teams up with influencers and beauty entrepreneurs for limited-edition bundles.
 Celebrities such as Angela Simmons, Amara La Negra, and Yandy Smith have previously curated their own Grind Pretty boxes.
 Maya Smith, the founder of hair care brand The Doux, has also partnered with the Grind Pretty Box in the past.

 These specialty boxes typically ring in at about $50 and have a retail value of around $150.

 The Beem Box: Best for Women of Color